Sigmmma/c20/src/content/h3/engine/ai/readme.md

 # Limitations

-AI cannot move while throwing grenades, but they can throw a grenade and then initiate a jump and finish throwing the grenade while airborne, AI cannot melee while moving, outside of the movement the animation itself provides, AI cannot shoot or melee while jumping (jumppack brute leaps are a type of jump).
+AI cannot move while throwing grenades, but they can throw a grenade and then initiate a leap and finish throwing the grenade while airborne.
+AI cannot melee while moving, outside of the movement the animation itself provides.
+AI cannot shoot or melee while jumping (jumppack brute leaps are a type of jump).
+Information such as location of enemies is not passed between squads, even if they are right next to each other, however that information will be passed along if the squads share a task together.
+AI under normal circumstances do not use the melee damage assigned in [weapon](~) tags, instead they use the melee [damage](~damage_effect) assigned in the AI's [biped](~)